 Flash forward nine months to September 2018; I'm laying on my floor in my apartment- uncomfortable, agitated, and self-critical.
 How could I have missed this piece about relaxation?
 Where did I fall off?
 What has my practice even been?
 Mostly chaturanga?
 Definitely not that!
 But how could I be so bad at leading myself into relaxation but claim to lead others?

-I don't want to turn this into a tale of a cure.
-The pain in my back has transformed from constant gripping pain into a warning siren that will light me up with pain when I need to slow down, say no, leave immediately, speak up or quiet down.
-So, instead consider this my story about listening and rest.
+This isn’t a blog about a cure.
+No doubt the pain in my back has transformed from constant gripping pain into a warning siren that will light me up with pain when I need to slow down, say no, leave immediately, or speak up.
+Instead consider this my story about listening and rest.

 The more I respond to my body's request for rest, the more clearly I understand my needs in the present and my desires for the future.
-From resting I created the second annual Writing+Yoga workshops, I visioned my future as a graduate student in Somatic Psychology, and the freshest from the rest oven of dreams, possibility, and rejuvenation is the Ritual of Rest series.
+From resting I created my second year of leading a three part Writing+Yoga workshop, I visioned my future as a graduate student in Somatic Psychology, and the freshest from the rest oven of dreams is the Ritual of Rest series.

 My intention for the Ritual of Rest series in Oakland (and maybe beyond, retreat in Costa Rica anyone???) is to bring folks together in an inclusive, delightful, light hearted, and easeful experience of collective rest and deep listening.